-Very close to the real thing, spaghetti squash sesame noodles are a tasty alternative for those of us trying to limit carbs or avoid gluten.
+Very close to the real thing, spaghetti squash sesame noodles (aka Asian spaghetti squash) are a tasty alternative for those of us trying to limit carbs or avoid gluten.

 But do they taste like real sesame noodles?